saki-rinshan/RiichiMahjongCalculatorBackend/README.md

 express, fs-extra, mkdrip, socket.io

-To run the server locally `node indexOld`.
+To run the server locally `node server/indexOld`.
 The server listens for socket.io events for "Img" which will process the image as data input.